zack-37/tgbot/README.md

 ## 🚀 Overview

-This project is a simple starter template for a Telegram bot written in Python using the [python-telegram-bot](https://python-telegram-bot.org/) library.
+This project is a simple lightweight template for a Telegram bot written in Python using the [python-telegram-bot](https://python-telegram-bot.org/) library.
 It is ready to run in Docker and easily configurable for your own logic.
 Also it doesnot spam requests it's procceding.

 ## 📁 Project Structure